ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 Protein structures from various structural determination methods often are not complete.
 For example, structures from x-ray crystallography typically do not have resolved protons.
-Take a second and research why this is.
+Take a second and research why x-ray crystallography does not provide the positions of protons.
 Write your answer in your notebook.

+(It's normal to use "proton" and "hydrogen" interchangeably in this field.
+If we were instead nuclear physicists, "proton" could refer to either hydrogen nuclei or a component of, for example, a carbon nucleus.
+But we aren't nuclear physicists, so here "proton" just means "hydrogen").

 Given the importance of hydrogen bonding, which requires proton participation, for protein stability and receptor-ligand interactions, X-ray crystal